 - If you do not see your KPI measure or unit in a dropdown, you can type in your own

-1. In the workspace, find and open your initiative and click on KPI tracking in the options list on the left hand side of the box.
+1. In the workspace, find and open your initiative and click on the KPIs tab.
 Click on +ADD KPI and you first KPI row will be set up, ready for you to complete.

 2. Indicated in red, certain fields must be completed in order to enter your KPI; these will vary based on your configuration.
 In the following example, the initiative owner must select the Type of KPI, Universal KPI, Measure and unit, and Aggregation mode for the KPI by using the dropdown menus that appear in each column.
 In the example below, the KPI will be measured by reduction in the number of contracts.
 You can easily search for a measure and unit by typing key words in the Measure and unit dropdown field.

-Depending on your company's Wave configuration, you may be able to manually enter a Measure or Unit if none of the options in the pre-populated drop downs apply.
+Depending on your company's Wave configuration, you may be able to manually enter a Measure and unit if none of the options in the pre-populated drop down apply.
 Simply type the word, phrase or symbol that you wish to use.
-Note that any custom fields added this way cannot be deleted, though a new Measure or Unit can always be assigned if needed.
+Note that any custom fields added this way cannot be deleted, though a new Measure and unite can always be assigned to your KPI if needed.